greenido/jfrog-xray-2-slack-example/README.md

 ![](https://cdn.glitch.com/18f97c3f-b8ef-44ba-a661-e915b310696d%2FScreen%20Shot%202020-03-28%20at%205.57.46%20PM.png?v=1585443484957)

-This project send messages to [Slack](http://slack.com) when JFrog Xray will send its notifications.
+This project integrate [Slack](http://slack.com) and [JFrog Xray](https://jfrog.com/xray/) so you could get Xray's notifications directly to your Slack.

 We will use [Xray's Webhooks](https://www.jfrog.com/confluence/display/JFROG/Configuring+Xray#ConfiguringXray-ConfiguringWebhooks) to define our server's and base on the [policy/rules](https://www.jfrog.com/confluence/display/JFROG/Creating+Xray+Policies+and+Rules) our